Pat Smith Allen

 Thanks to everyone who made May's cemetery cleaning a success.
 Whether you physically helped clean the cemetery, or donated money to help with flowers and gasoline, your help is very much appreciated.
-We had to work on two different days between a few thunder showers, but finally got it clean!
 THANKS TO ALL WHO HELPED!

 A VERY SPECIAL "THANK YOU!"
 TO THE PERSON WHO PLACES A SOLITARY ROSE ON ALL OF THE GRAVES IN THE CEMETERY.
 YOUR EFFORTS DO NOT GO UNNOTICED AND YOU ARE VERY MUCH APPRECIATED!

 If anyone is interested in participating in the next cleaning of the cemetery, or if you want to make a contribution for flowers, gasoline, or weed killer, please contact me.
 If you just want to go and clean you ancestor's grave or your family's section of the cemetery, please do.
 Any help is very much appreciated.